 Another convenient feature of ClevAir is that it adds a new level of monitoring and control.
 If the system encounters any issues, you or your service provider gets notified immediately.
 The service technician can then easily troubleshoot the problem and solve it with the analysis of historic records presented in the building management system.
 Since you can manage the system operations remotely, counselling from service providers has become much easier.

-So, think beyond reactive maintenance.
+So, think beyond reactive building maintenance.
 As they say, it is better to prevent than to react!